Are Bulldogs A Good Fit For Families?

 Overall, the Bulldog does excellent with kids.
 But, when they are puppies they tend to be very high energy.
 They may not do well with younger children.
 As they grow older they usually lose their puppy playfulness.
 They become more laid back and calm natured.

 Since Bulldogs are known to be stubborn there have to be rules set.
 It’s important that everyone in the family is on board with these rules.
 Although they love being your companion, this dog breed will try to slip one by you.
 It’s not just important that the whole family is aware of the set rules.
 Making sure that your family is consistent with these rules is also important.
 Consistency is key with the Bulldog.
-If you are in Boston and are searching for a Boston Dog Trainer, call today (845) 420-4313
+If you are in the Hudson Valley and are searching for an Invisible Fence Dealer Near Me, call today (845) 527-2554.

 The Bulldog Temperament With Other Pets